 - Determine whether or not you are offering online courses.
 Only providers of courses which meet the state definition of an online course are eligible for approval in Washington.

-- Determine whether you qualify as an online school program, an online course provider, and/or an online school program provider.
-It is possible for a provider to fall into one, two, or three categories.
+- Determine whether you qualify as an online school program or an online course provider.
+It is possible for a provider to fall into both categories.
 If you are eligible for approval via any one category, your program must submit for approval.

 - Determine which approval options are available to you.